devagx/GitTutorial/README.md

 # GitTutorial
-Practice project to test out various git commands on repositories and branches
+Practice project to test out various git commands on repositories and branches.